Check Sabon Cosmetic Batch Code

 Before you rely on the decoded date

-• Sabon codes are usually printed body-care lot codes on jars, bottles, boxes, or label edges; start with jar base, bottle base, label edge.
+• Common visible clues for Sabon include printed body-care lot codes on jars, bottles, boxes, or label edges; start with jar base, bottle base, label edge.

 • Body scrubs, oils, and fragrance products should be checked against texture and scent.